LitExtension Blog

 Yet, there will be less design flexibility compared to Webflow and the customizations beyond themes often require paid apps or developer help.

-Verdict: While both Shopify and Webflow offer stunning themes and templates, Webflow might come out ahead as the winner with over 1,500 templates.
+The Verdict: While both Shopify and Webflow offer stunning themes and templates, Webflow might come out ahead as the winner with over 7,000 templates.

 Webflow is all about design control.
-If you want to build a website that doesn’t look like every other template-based site, this is your playground.
-You will love Webflow for:
+If you want to design a website that feels truly unique rather than another cookie-cutter template, this is your playground.

 Users can get more responsive designs from HTML Webflow University templatesNotably, HTML5 Webflow University templates allow you to experience a custom and responsive design.
 With these options, you can easily customize any template with Webflow’s code-free design tools.